Commander Steel: Henry Heywood

 The World War II version of the character, Henry Heywood, enlisted in the United States Marine Corps prior to the United States involvement in the war but was injured when saboteurs, spearheaded by the man who would become Baron Blitzkrieg, attacked his base.
 Heywood had been a biology student under the tutelage of Doctor Gilbert Giles, and his former professor performed extensive surgery on him, enhancing his damaged body with mechanized steel devices that gave him superhuman strength, speed, and durability.
-At the request of Doctor Giles, Heywood kept his newfound gifts a secret and was returned to service in a desk position.
+At the request of Giles, Heywood kept his newfound gifts a secret and was returned to service in a desk position.
 Frustrated at his inability to help more directly, Heywood adopted the masked-hero persona "Steel", and was attempting to steal armaments from the military base where he worked—to send to those more directly in the war's fray—when some fifth columnist saboteurs broke into the base.
 Heywood defeated the saboteurs, and embarked on a career fighting foreign threats and other criminals before America went to war.

 Heywood entered more directly into World War II as a secret weapon before he allied himself with the All-Star Squadron.
-In that time he was commissioned Commander Steel by British Prime Minister Winston Churchill.
-His membership in the Squadron was only for a brief period as Crisis on Infinite Earths caused him to shift from his native Earth-Two to Earth-One, which later became the Post-Crisis Earth.
+In that time he was commissioned Commander Steel by Winston Churchill.
+His membership in the Squadron was only for a brief period as Crisis on Infinite Earths caused him to shift from his native Earth-Two to Earth-One, which later became the post-Crisis Earth.
 Hank retired from his superhero career, as there were no active costumed heroes at that time on his new home.

 Years later, Heywood's son, Hank Haywood Junior, dies in the Vietnam War.
 Overcome by grief, Heywood blames his death on mortal weakness, and uses his resources as a wealthy industrialist to incorporate the same mechanized components into his grandson, Hank Haywood III.
 He financed the Detroit version of the Justice League and gave them his best worker, Dale Gunn, to serve as this version of the JLA's all purpose man.
-When he realized that this new League didn't adhere to his now narrow beliefs, he enlisted Infinity Inc. to help him defeat them so that he could "straighten Hank out".
+When he realized that this new League did not adhere to his now narrow beliefs, he enlisted Infinity Inc. to help him defeat them so that he could "straighten Hank out".
 The plan failed, and Hank suffered the indignity of being beaten by his grandson in hand-to-hand combat.
-They were estranged from that point on.
-He was there, however, to try to save young Hank's life after a vicious attack by Dr. Ivo left him broken.
-He couldn't save his grandson though; all he could do was be with him when they turned off his life support.
+They were estranged from that point on until Hank III was mortally wounded by one of Professor Ivo's androids.

-After his grandson's death, Heywood resumed the mantle of Commander Steel and died battling the supervillain Eclipso, while a member of the Shadow Fighters.
-He did come to a heroic end - detonating the Sunburst 300 (a device meant to destroy Eclipso) as his teammate Nemesis escaped.
+After his grandson's death, Heywood resumes the mantle of Commander Steel and dies battling the supervillain Eclipso while a member of the Shadow Fighters.